 Ephesus, one of the most important settlements of ancient times, is founded on arable land near the Menderes River and is the most significant site in the Selçuk region.

-5 Reasons to Visit Ephesus-Selçuk
+5 reasons to visit Ephesus-Selçuk

 1. The Ancient City of Ephesus

 Ephesus, dating back to the Neolithic era and the capital of the Asian state during the ancient Roman period, was an important port city of the time.
 However, what makes Ephesus especially important is that the Temple of Artemis, one of the Seven Wonders of the Ancient World, was situated here, together with many other historical artifacts that have survived intact.
 Only a few marble blocks have survived from the Temple of Artemis, which was built entirely of marble in the 7th century BC.
-In addition to this, the Celsus Library, dating from the Roman period, the House of the Virgin Mary, Cave of Seven Sleepers, also known as Ashab-al-Kahf, six-domed Basilica of St John and many more ancient ruins can be seen in the site.
+In addition to this, the Celsus Library, dating from the Roman period, the House of the Virgin Mary, the Cave of Seven Sleepers, also known as Ashab-al-Kahf, the six-domed Basilica of St John and many more ancient ruins can be seen in the site.
 This unique archaeological site is a magnificent open-air museum that is unrivalled in the region.

 The Ancient City of Ephesus